AJM-123/TTRS-HACK/README.md

-# TTRS-HACK
+# TTRS-HACK IT WORKS!
+(2025)
-This is one of the only TTRS hacks that works!
-You press and hold alt+a, then press the answer box in ttrs and it instantly answers!
+Just hold down ctrl+a and click the answer box, spam it if you want!